The Bankrate promise

 Say you owe $250,000 in unsubsidized loans with a 5 percent interest rate and a 10-year repayment term.
 If you start payments while in residency without deferment, your monthly payments will be $2,651.
 However, if you defer payments for three years of residency, you’ll add $37,500 in interest to your loan — bringing your monthly payments to $3,049 per month.

 While the payments might be large while you’re still in residency, try to find ways to make small payments during this time.
 Even making interest-only payments can prevent your loan balance from ballooning while you’re still in school.

 Doctors are always in demand.
 According to the Association of American Medical Colleges, the U.S. could face a shortage of up to 124,000 physicians by 2034.
 The more in demand a job is, the more likely you will have the upper hand in negotiations.

 When talking to potential employers, talk about bonus opportunities, like a signing bonus, year-end bonus, performance bonus or annual salary increases.
 You can also ask about student loan repayment assistance: Employers can contribute up to $5,250 each year to student loan repayment on a tax-free basis for both the employer and the employee.

 Refinancing your student loans could lower your interest rate or monthly payment.
 Refinancing also moves all of your outstanding loans into a single loan, streamlining your repayment to one bill each month.

 Refinancing is only a good idea if there are potential savings.
 If you can’t get a lower interest rate or make your payments more manageable, refinancing might not be worth it, since it could make your loans more expensive.
-If you choose to refinance federal student loans, you’ll also lose out on federal benefits, like deferment, PSLF and income-driven repayment plans, so it’s critical to review all of your options before refinancing your student loans.
+If you refinance federal student loans, you’ll also lose out on federal benefits, like deferment, PSLF and income-driven repayment plans.
+It’s critical to review all of your options before refinancing your student loans.